You are currently viewing 10 Best Language Apps for Travel to Download Before Your Next Trip 2024Pin

 Pin

 Why get Drops?
 The Drops language app is like a gamified flashcard app.
-I like that they give you the option to use your native language for translation, or you can match words to illustrations, which is what I prefer.
+I like that they give you the option to use your native language for translation or match words to illustrations, which is what I prefer.
 It’s best for intermediate learners who want to expand or brush up on their vocabulary not complete beginners.

 Method: Drops teaches core vocabulary, new alphabets, and common phrases and combines visual mnemonics, spaced repetition algorithms, and game theory.
 They use various types of matching and fill-in-the-blank exercises and recently added a quiz feature.